donzgold/JustMC_compilator/documentation/en_US/actions/variable.md

 **Name:** Get Player Head\
 **Type:** An action that returns a value\
-**Description:** Gets the player's head as an item and assigns the result to a variable.
+**Description:** Gets the player\'s head as an item and assigns the result to a variable.

 **Usage example:**
 ```ts